Mortgage Protection Life Insurance: What is it?

-If your family has medical bills and final expenses to deal with after you pass, mortgage protection insurance can provide them with the money they need to both avoid foreclosure and pay off your mortgage, as well as cover extra costs for a funeral.
+If your family has medical bills and final expenses to deal with after you pass, mortgage protection life insurance can provide them with the money they need to both avoid foreclosure and pay off your mortgage, as well as cover extra costs for a funeral.

-Because mortgage protection insurance is usually a form of term life insurance, it’s much more affordable than other types of life insurance.
+Because mortgage protection life insurance is usually a form of term life insurance, it’s much more affordable than other types of life insurance.
 It is important to note that, just like with other types of life insurance policies, your monthly payments are based on your age and health.